Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 contract(s) resulting from the transaction simulation (at the time of submission) included from GoQuorum to Tessera.
 The d) execution hash and e) list of participants are also shared between Tessera nodes.

-## Privacy Enhanced Transaction End to End Flow
+## Privacy enhanced transaction end to end flow

 Refer [to the private transaction livecycle](PrivateTransactionLifecycle.md) documentation for end to end flow of SP transaction.